 C. says the change

 here behind your clock

 in the middle of city life

-drinking coffee in Berlin.
+drinking coffee in Berlin,

-Yes we are missing you, yet not
+missing you, yes, yet not

 really, happy to exchange

 seasons and the time

 riding past on bikes,

 no gaps in the stream,